KetchupBomb/aws-ip/README.md

 # AWS IP

-A simple tool to determine if an IP Address belongs to Amazon.
+A simple tool to determine if an IP Address or Domain belongs to Amazon.

 I built this as part of a blog post and is just a toy project.